Best Wi-Fi routers for Spectrum in 2026: get superior internet speeds

 NETGEAR Orbi quad-band features

-The Orbi RBKE963’s 6GHz band gets you next-gen speeds for Wi-Fi 6E devices like newer, high-end smartphones, tablets, and laptops.
-On this band, performance is unmatched for gaming, streaming, and smart home setups.
+With its 10 Gig internet port and exclusive quad-band technology with a dedicated backhaul, the Orbi RBKE963’s 6GHz band gets you next-gen speeds for Wi-Fi 6E devices like newer, high-end smartphones, tablets, and laptops.
+On this band, performance is unmatched for gaming, streaming, and smart home setups, supporting up to 200 devices

 This Wi-Fi router system has a whopping 13 Ethernet ports, including a 10Gbps WAN port and 2.5Gbps LAN ports, so it’s future-proofed for years to come.
 With the Orbi app, setup and management is intuitive and easy.
 Netgear Armor (1-year included) gets you advanced security against known cyber threats.